 Most traders use a trend line (hereinafter referred to as “TL”) both to analyze and make trading decisions that makes TL an important working tool for technical analysis.
-We stressed the word “working”, because we believe that the simpler the technical analysis tool, the more traders will take it into account during their trading and the higher is the probability that the price will interact with it (in our case, with TL).
+We highlighted the word “working”, because we believe that the simpler the technical analysis tool, the more traders will take it into account during their trading and the higher is the probability that the price will interact with it (in our case, with TL).

 It may be concluded that the chance of receiving a profit or loss as a result of a particular trade partially depends on how properly a trend line is drawn.